georgeottens/AppliedDataScience/ResearchProject/Conclusions.md

 ## Final Conclusion:
 From all the models formed in this project, the answer to what model is best to be used for the predictions, the SARIMA model using real values and a rolling window came out as the best model.
 Although the RMSE and R^2 could not be formed, PostNL has concluded that this is the best model to be used for their purposes.

+I think it is also the best model to interpret the graph and model more easy.
+The average trend is followed by the predictions, and the peaks, as stated before, is no problem for PostNL because of the headsup of their customers.